 The central SSN replaces the "old" information with the "new" information following the update process.
-As a consequence, if an update of an Incident Report or a feedback includes an attached document, the previously sent attached document (if any) will not be any more visible.
+As a consequence, if an update of an Incident Report or a feedback includes an attached document, the previously sent attached document (if any) will not be visible any more.